-Auditor general faults Ottawa for lack of progress on lifting First Nations water advisories | CBC News
+Too many First Nations lack clean drinking water and it's Ottawa's fault, says auditor general | CBC News

 Liberal government won't meet goal to lift all boil-water advisories for several years, audit finds

-The federal government has not done enough to ensure people in First Nations communities have ongoing access to safe drinking water, says the federal auditor general.
+The federal government has not done enough to ensure people in First Nations communities have reliable access to safe drinking water, says the federal auditor general.

+In an audit report tabled in Parliament today, Auditor General Karen Hogan said many First Nations will continue to live without access to clean water without long-term solutions to address deficiencies in their water systems.

 Prime Minister Justin Trudeau committed during the 2015 election to eliminating all long-term drinking water advisories on public water systems on First Nations reserves by March 31, 2021.

 The auditor general found that since the prime minister made that commitment, 100 advisories have been lifted.
-But 60 remained in effect in 41 First Nations communities as of November 2020, and some communities won't see their boil-water advisories lifted for many years.
+But 60 remained in effect in 41 First Nations communities as of November 2020, and some communities won't be able to get clean water out of their taps for many years.

-"I am very concerned and honestly disheartened that this longstanding issue is still not resolved," Auditor General Karen Hogan told a press conference in Ottawa today.
+"I am very concerned and honestly disheartened that this longstanding issue is still not resolved," Hogan told a press conference in Ottawa today.

 "Access to safe drinking water is a basic human necessity.
 I don't believe anyone would say that this is in any way an acceptable situation in Canada in 2021."

-The findings are in one of five audit reports issued by Hogan and tabled in Parliament today.
+The findings are in one of five audit reports issued by Hogan today.
 One of those reports raises concerns about Transport Canada's lack of progress in ensuring safety oversight of railway companies, while another concluded Canada's national shipbuilding strategy has been slow to deliver new ships.

-The auditor's review of the First Nations drinking water crisis found Indigenous Services Canada's efforts to lift boil water advisories have been constrained by a number of issues, including a policy on funding the operation and maintenance of water infrastructure that has not been updated since it was first developed 30 years ago.
+The auditor's review of the First Nations drinking water crisis found Indigenous Services Canada's efforts to lift boil water advisories have been constrained by a funding policy that hasn't been updated in 30 years, and by the lack of a regulatory regime that includes legal protections comparable with other communities in Canada.

-"Until the formula is updated, it will be unclear whether recent funding increases will be sufficient to allow First Nations to operate and maintain their water infrastructure," Hogan wrote.

-Last fall, a CBC News survey determined the Liberal government would miss its March 2021 deadline — something that Indigenous Services Minister Marc Miller acknowledged in December 2020.

 Delays predate COVID-19: AG

+Last fall, a CBC News survey determined the Liberal government would miss its March 2021 deadline to lift all long-term boil water advisories — something that Indigenous Services Minister Marc Miller acknowledged in December 2020.

-COVID-19 pushed the timeline back on some water projects, but Indigenous Services Canada was already behind schedule by the end of March 2020 — before the pandemic hit — the audit found.
+The audit found that COVID-19 pushed the timeline back on some water projects, but Indigenous Services Canada was already behind schedule by the end of March 2020 — before the pandemic hit.

-The auditor's report said there is no regulatory regime in place for managing drinking water in First Nations — something she said would provide communities with protections enjoyed by other communities in Canada.
+The problems persist despite the Liberal government allocating over $3 billion to resolve the issue.

-Hogan recommended the department work with First Nations to proactively identify and address deficiencies in water systems to prevent recurring problems.
+Hogan recommended the department work with First Nations to proactively identify and address deficiencies in water systems, with a focus on long-term solutions that prevent recurring problems.

-"Implementing sustainable solutions requires continued partnership between the department and First Nation," she wrote.
+She also called on the government to commit sufficient funding to operations and maintenance of water infrastructure and pass legislation that includes legal protections comparable with other communities in Canada.

-"Until these solutions are implemented, First Nations communities will continue to experience challenges in accessing safe drinking water — a basic human necessity."
+"Until these solutions are implemented, First Nations communities will continue to experience challenges in accessing safe drinking water," the report said.

-The problems persist despite historic levels of funding from the Liberal government aimed at resolving the issue.
+"Government success isn't measured by funding announcements, it's measured by outcomes," said Conservative MP Gary Vidal.
+"The Liberals like to make eye-catching promises in order to win elections but their consistent failure to deliver on these promises is undermining trust and hurting reconciliation."

+"Indigenous communities are no better off now after six years of the Liberals being in government," said NDP Leader Jagmeet Singh.

-Shipbuilding strategy
+Shipbuilding strategy slow to replace federal fleet

 The auditor general's review of the national shipbuilding strategy — implemented in 2010 to manufacture combat and non-combat ships for the Canadian Navy and the Coast Guard — found that it has been plagued by delays and cost overruns.